revelaction/mankidown/README.md

 - The H2 Headings of the first note should specify the Anki field to be mapped.
 - For subsequent notes, the H2 Headings should not include words.
 Instead, their Anki field is derived from the first note.

-See the [markidown format definition](data/examples/mankidown-format.md) in the `data/examples` directory.
+See the [mankidown format definition](https://raw.githubusercontent.com/revelaction/mankidown/master/data/examples/mankidown-format.md)) in the `data/examples` directory.

 ## 2) Run mankidown